How journalists chose their stories

 The essential element of a story is that it’s new.
 It must be timely and immediate.
-So your press release must answer the question, “Why now?”
+So the first question to ask, “Why now?”

 News gets out of date quickly; it’s timely if it happened recently.
 But how recently?
 That depends upon the publication cycle of the news medium in which you want your story to appear.
 On a television rolling news channel events that happened during the past half hour are timely.
 In a monthly journal events that took place over the past 30 days are timely.
 Stories that are out of date are dismissed as “stale news”, and usually receive little attention.
 But this is not enough to make your story newsworthy.